Hit Record — Course Admin

 "Comment 'BUCKETS' and I'll send you the free content rotation system I use every month. 📲"

-Caption length: TikTok supports up to 2,200 characters — but most high-performing captions are under 150 words.
+Caption length: Most high-performing captions are under 150 words.
 Short and purposeful beats long and rambling.
 End with either a question or a CTA — never just trail off.

 AI Prompt Templates